pathminder/pathminder.github.io/_classes/warlord-bannerman.md

 ---

 Dynamos on the field of combat, warlords walk the line of victory and ruin through their determination to achieve glory.
 Where some may talk tactics, the warlord dives in.
 Where some may fight in strategic units, the warlord shines alone as an inspirational beacon on the field of combat; to be a warlord is to be a lord of war.

+Some warlords find their place in the theater of war when they find the method of combat that best expresses their nature and daring in combat.
+A bannerman finds his place with a sword in one hand and his company’s banner in the other, barking inspirational orders to his allies while slaying his foes between breaths.

 **Adventures:** Warlords adventure for many reasons, but one reason that will always be prominent is the desire to test their skill against the world's most dangerous opponents, to show their strength to themselves and to the world.
 Others may do this for profit, others for fun, others for revenge, but it is always certain that a warlord seeks the glory and honor only a battle well-fought can bring.